grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/01 JavaScript Extensions.md

 Take advantage of Go's speed, power, and efficiency while providing the flexibility of using JavaScript APIs within your test scripts.

-By implementing a k6 interfaces, you can close various gaps in your testing setup:
+By implementing k6 interfaces, you can close various gaps in your testing setup:

 * New network protocols
 * Improved performance